ConvolutedDog/tvm-gdb-commands/README.md

     alias tvf = tvm_fields
     ```

-## 2. LLDB debugging configuration in VSCode​
+## 2. GDB debugging configuration in VSCode​

-The `.vscode/launch.json` configuration enables hybrid debugging of TVM's Python frontend (Python debugger) and C++ backend (LLDB) in VSCode.
+The `.vscode/launch.json` configuration enables hybrid debugging of TVM's Python frontend (Python debugger) and C++ backend (GDB) in VSCode.

-> [!WARNING]
-> Our current configuration only supports LLDB debugging.
-Please ensure you have LLDB installed on your system.
-We will subsequently provide some LLDB command scripts to assist with debugging.

 ### 2.1 Required VSCode Extensions

 Before using this configuration to debug TVM, we should install the following extensions for VSCode:

+ - [Python Debugger](https://marketplace.visualstudio.com/items?itemName=ms-python.debugpy): Search `ms-python.debugpy` in VSCode extension marketplace.
- - [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb): Search `vadimcn.vscode-lldb` in VSCode extension marketplace.
+ - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools): Search `ms-vscode.cpptools` in VSCode extension marketplace.
  - [​Python C++ Debugger​​](https://marketplace.visualstudio.com/items?itemName=benjamin-simmonds.pythoncpp-debug): Search `benjamin-simmonds.pythoncpp-debug` in VSCode extension marketplace.
- - [LLDB DAP](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.lldb-dap): Search `llvm-vs-code-extensions.lldb-dap` in VSCode extension marketplace.

-After installing the extensions, we should copy the `.vscode/launch.json` file to the root directory of your own project.
+After installing the extensions, we should copy the `.vscode/launch.json` file to the root directory of your own TVM project.
 And the next steps will explain some details that you should modify in the `launch.json` file.

 ### 2.2 Debugging Modes​ and Usage